 Sources of probiotics

-If you are looking for foods that naturally contain probiotics, fermented foods are your best bet.
+If you are looking for foods that naturally have probiotics, fermented foods are your best bet.
 Fermented foods like kimchi, tempeh, and sauerkraut as well as fermented dairy products like yogurt, buttermilk, kefir, and goat’s cheese are good sources of probiotics.
 You can also find probiotics in lower amounts in a few leafy greens or in a dietary supplement.

 Popular strains of probiotics